Alamao4523/VALKYRON-AGI/README.md

 This was crafted this way to ensure short scripts and to be understood by everyone.
 This also helps the AI to craft better scripts.

-Other tools have complex scripting which would crash any AI due to complexity/variables.
+Other tools have complex scripting like Lua which would crash any AI due to complexity/variables.

-CERBERUS solves this using an internal JSON AI PARSER, so it uses its own unique and super easy commands
+CERBERUS solves this using an internal JSON AI PARSER, this is the revolution, so it uses its own unique and super easy short commands

 # 🎮 Example Manual Script.
 The Syntaxis